 Along with his regular concert activities, Fabian Müller is also committed to conveying music to children and teenagers.
 As the pianist of the Ruhr Piano Festival’s education project, he annually works with more than 300 children and their creative engagement with modern music.
 The project was awarded with the Junge Ohren prize in 2014 and with an Echo Klassik in 2016.
 Furthermore, he frequently gives concerts accompanied by moderation, where he vividly and inspiringly brings music close to his audience.
 This work was honored with the 1st prize at the Frankfurt competition Ton und Erklärung announced by the cultural department of the German economy in 2015.

 In 2016, Fabian Müller released his debut CD Out of Doors on the ARS Produktion label.
-On 26 October 2018 his CD with works by Brahms (Ballades op.
+In October 2018 his CD with works by Brahms (Ballades op.
 10, Pieces for piano op.
 76 and Intermezzi op.
 117) was released on Berlin Classics.
-Müller is releasing his third studio album, entitled “passionato”, on the Berlin Classics label amid the coronavirus shutdown.
+Müller released his third studio album, entitled “passionato”, on the Berlin Classics label amid the coronavirus shutdown in March 2021.
 It is a statement full of musical passion that casts a fresh look at standard classical works by Beethoven, Schumann, Brahms and Rihm in the here and now.
 For this multiple-award-winning artist is convinced that “every generation has the right to rediscover these pieces for itself.”